Tactics Ogre: Release

 A PlayStation port was developed by Kuusou Kagaku and published by Artdink on September 25, 1997.
 Artdink reissued this version in Japan on December 2, 2000.
-Atlus USA announced its agreement to publish the PlayStation version in North America in August 1997, riding on the commercial success of the PlayStation version of the original Ogre Battle.
-It eventually was released in North America in the first week of May 1998, dropping the original subtitle.
+Atlus USA published the PlayStation version for North America, riding on the commercial success of the PlayStation version of the original Ogre Battle.
+It was released in North America on May 6, 1998, dropping the original subtitle.
 The localization had been completed earlier than this, but Atlus chose to delay the release both to minimize competition with Final Fantasy Tactics, and to target players which Final Fantasy Tactics would introduce to the genre.
 The localization was impacted due to strict word limitations on the old hardware.
 This version was never released in Europe.

 Multiple guidebooks were published in Japan for the various versions of Tactics Ogre.
 The Super Famicom guides were published by Aspect Co. and Shueisha, the Saturn guide by Shufunotomo, and the PlayStation guides were published by Zest.
 A downloadable art collection was published for Microsoft Windows and Macintosh by Quest parent company Bothtec.
 It was also adapted into a manga series published by Enix, a gag comic anthology published by Studio DNA, and a further anthology published by Enix with a cover illustration by Akihiro Yamada.
 The Super Famicom original was never released outside Japan, a fact attributed to the console's waning lifespan, its complexity in narrative and mechanics, and a lack of interest from Western players.
 A fan translation of the Super Famicom version, which transcribed the PlayStation script using a patch, was released by translation group Aeon Genesis on April 25, 2010.
 A fan translation of the Saturn version, which transcribed the PlayStation Portable script, was released on February 27, 2023.